 The first stage of the partnership is the EdTech Innovation Fund.
-The second stage, launched Autumn 2019, is the EdTech Innovation Testbed.
+The second part of the programme is the EdTech R&D Programme.

 This fund is supporting 15 organisations with up to £100,000 each to improve, evaluate and grow the reach of digital tools across four challenge areas: